justinhartman/ui-ux-design-library/README.md

 ## Library Category Contents

-Click on any category link below to view a list of books with thumbnails contained within each category:
+Click on any category link below to view a list of books with thumbnails:

 - [Introductory Books][introductory]
 - [User Experience (UX) Design][ux]